metabase/metabase/docs/embedding/start.md

 ## [Static embedding](./static-embedding.md)

-Also known as Signed Embedding, Static embedding is a secure way to embed individual charts and dashboards.
-Your users will see data, but won’t be able to click through into it.
+Also known as Signed Embedding, Static embedding is a secure way to embed charts and dashboards.
+Static embeds are view only; people won't be able to drill-through charts and tables.

 ## [Parameters for static embeds](./static-embedding-parameters.md)